pingcap/tidb-course-201-lab/lab-guide/guide/en/201.4-Java/lab-1-Database-Connector.md

 $ cd tidb-course-201-lab/scripts
 ```

-3. If you have TiDB Cloud Developer Tier and you prefer to do the exercise on a Cloud node like Amazon EC2, please jump to section - [Try it out on TiDB Cloud](#try-it-out-on-tidb-cloud)
+3. If you have TiDB Cloud Developer Tier and you prefer to do the exercise on a Cloud node like Amazon EC2, please jump to *Section 7: Try it out on TiDB Cloud*

-## Making connection to TiDB
+## Section 2: Making connection to TiDB
 1. Go through the sample code - [DemoJdbcConnection.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcConnection.java).

 2. Run demo script, and note the output.